uni-medical/SAM-Med3D/readme.md

 For validation of SAM and SAM-Med2D on 3D volumetric data, you can refer to `scripts/val_sam.sh` and `scripts/val_med2d.sh` for details.

-Hint: We also provide a simple script `sum_result.py` to help summarize the results from file like `./results/sam_med3d.py`.
+Hint: We also provide a simple script `sum_result.py` to help summarize the results from files like `./results/sam_med3d.py`.

 ## 🔗 Checkpoint
 **Our most recommended version is SAM-Med3D-turbo**